 There is also a notion that there is a genetic cause for the addictive behaviour, an ‘addictive personality’ type.
-This term ‘addictive personality’ is used so commonly in our culture that few of us question whether an addictive personality type really exists, yet any search on the internet will show that many doctors and psychiatrists believe that the term means little or nothing.
-Certainly, there is little scientific evidence for an addictive personality as such.
+This term ‘addictive personality’ is used so commonly in our culture that few of us question whether an addictive personality type really exists, yet any search on the internet will show that many doctors and psychiatrists believe it is a falsehood.
+There is little scientific evidence for an addictive personality as such – quite the reverse.
 Personality is also complex and the role of personality in addiction is uncertain.

 My own view not only is the “addictive personality” notion unproven but, it is also very unhelpful – to believe that you are as you are because you were born that way can simply become a self fulfilling prophecy that stops you from taking action to change.

 I subscribe to the cognitive model of addiction – cognition is the process by which we attain knowledge and awareness of the world, and an addiction is not inherited but is learned behaviour.
 The more one consumes the more likely one is to be become addicted.
 Addiction can thus happen to anyone.

 However, that said, you do not need to subscribe to the cognitive model for hypnotherapy to help you to change.
 You may instead prefer to think of an addiction as an illness or disease yet also recognise too that the mind plays a significant role in the process of becoming well again.